papicella/PivotalSpringBootJPA/README.md

 - What is Pivotal Cloud Foundry (and Cloud Native with PCF)
 - Using Pivotal Web Services (Applications Manager, Spaces, Services, CLI)
 - Cloning a project using GIT
-- Package a Spring Boot Application using Maven
 - Installing the CF CLI Tool
 - Creating a MySQL service from the marketplace
 - Deploying archive using CF CLI and a manifest file binding to a MySQL service